MrValraven/perspective-playground/README.md

 ## Overview

-A small project I build as part of the Complete Vue Mastery 2021 (w/ Vuex, Composition API, Router) course by zerotomastery.io
+A small project I built as part of the Complete Vue Mastery 2021 (w/ Vuex, Composition API, Router) course by zerotomastery.io

 ### Screenshot